2024–25 LIDOM season: Serie Regular

 Each team plays 50 games in the regular season.
 A team's schedule is organized into 10 games versus each opponent, respectively, with 5 games at home and 5 games away against the same opponent.

 As a result of postponements due to rain towards the final days of the season, LIDOM changed the Serie Final format from a best-of-nine to a best-of-seven series.
 The regular season was also extended until the 29 December 2024, to make up games that were postponed.
-Two games – Gigantes del Cibao v Toros del Este (29 December), Tigres del Licey v Leones del Escogido (30 December) – were cancelled due to these games not affecting standings at the end of the regular season which meant those four teams only played 49 games, respectively.
+Two games, Gigantes del Cibao v.
+Toros del Este (29 December) and Tigres del Licey v.
+Leones del Escogido (30 December), were cancelled due to these games not affecting standings at the end of the regular season which meant those four teams only played 49 games.